orhnk/RASCII/README.md

 - **Super efficient colored output**: RASCII (by default) never repeats the same ANSI color code if it is already active.
-  > This makes a huge difference in images with little alternating color, up to
+  > This makes a huge difference in images with little alternating colors, up to
   > about 1800% reduction in output size.
 Woah!

 - **Custom dimensions**: RASCII allows you to give custom dimensions to the